Kaposi’s sarcoma and HIV

 Kaposi’s sarcoma in people living with HIV

-Nonetheless, around 40% of people diagnosed with KS in the past twenty years have had CD4 counts over 200.
-And KS can occasionally occur in people who are taking effective HIV treatment, have an undetectable viral load and have a much higher CD4 count.
+Nonetheless, around 40% of people diagnosed with KS in the past 20 years have had CD4 counts over 200.
+And KS can occur in people who are taking effective HIV treatment, have an undetectable viral load and have a much higher CD4 count.
 Cases like this have most often occurred in older men who have had HIV for many years and spent some time in the past with a very low CD4 count.

 KS can occasionally flare up in the first few months after starting HIV treatment.
 This may be due to a condition called immune reconstitution inflammatory syndrome (IRIS).
-This occurs when someone has had a very low CD4 count and soon after starting HIV treatment has worsening symptoms of another disease, such as KS.
+This happens when someone has had a very low CD4 count and soon after starting HIV treatment has worsening symptoms of another disease, such as KS.
 In fact, the illness is thought to be caused by an improvement in the immune system’s ability to detect or mount a response to HHV-8 or KS.

-People with HIV and KS occasionally develop other diseases which are also linked to HHV-8 infection.
-These rare conditions include Castleman disease and primary effusion lymphoma.
 If you have KS or have had it in the past, it’s worth telling your doctor about symptoms such as fevers, night sweats, weight loss, a general feeling of discomfort and swelling.

 Symptoms